prebid/prebid.github.io/dev-docs/modules/userid-submodules/mygaru.md

 Then configure the MyGaru id submodule in your `userSync` configuration:

 Params configuration is not required.
-Mygaru id system is asynchronous and in order to get ids for initial ad auctions you need to add auctionDelay param to userSync config.
+Mygaru id system is asynchronous and in order to get ids for initial ad auctions you need to add an `auctionDelay` param to your `userSync` config.

 ```javascript
 pbjs.setConfig({